SDK Quick Start

 ProblemFix

-sp.init() has not been calledCall sp.init(api_key="sp_...") or set SP_API_KEY env var
+sp.init() has not been calledCall sp.init(api_key="sp-...") or set SP_API_KEY env var

 Attribution page is emptyData appears within seconds.
 Try refreshing.

 Cost shows as $0Model may not be in the pricing table yet.
 Tokens and latency still track correctly.
+For Bedrock, also confirm the client region matches a catalog variant (region is auto-captured from the boto3 / AWS SDK client).